 Describe with concept and layout plans, requirements for constructing, upgrading or relocating all infrastructure associated with the project.
-Show the locations of any necessary infrastructure easements on the plans, including infrastructure such as roads, rail (and the rail corridor), level crossings, conveyors, bridges, jetties, ferries, tracks and pathways, dams and weirs, bore fields, power lines and other cables, wireless technology (such as microwave telecommunications), and pipelines for any services, whether underground or above.
+Show the locations of any necessary infrastructure easements on the plans, including infrastructure such as roads (including any temporary realignments), rail (and the rail corridor), rail level crossings, conveyors (and any associated road structures), bridges, tracks and pathways, dams and weirs, bore fields, power lines and other cables, wireless technology (such as microwave telecommunications), and pipelines for any services, whether underground or above.